tollmanz/wordpress-pecl-memcached-object-cache/readme.md

 	}
 	```

 	After adding the code, reload your WordPress site twice.
 On the second load, you should see a success message printed at the top of the page.
+Remove the MU plugin after you've verified the setup.

 ## Authors